 Turn your family outings into fabulous portraits

-A step-by-step guide for busy families in London
+A step-by-step guide for busy families in Ryde

-A common question for people looking to book a photographer include ‘what happens during a portrait session’, ‘what does it involve’ or ‘what do I need to do’?
-The reality of each stage of the portrait experience in London is easier than you think.
+A common question for people looking to book a photographer includes ‘what happens during a portrait session’, ‘what does it involve’ or ‘what do I need to do’?
+The reality of each stage of the portrait experience on the Isle of Wight is easier than you think.

 Step One – Contact the photographer

 The conversation.
 The first step is to talk about why you want a portrait captured.
 The role of the photographer is to listen and ask questions.
 The more a photographer learns about your family, hopes and visions the better equipped they are to offer advice on potential outfit choices, locations, accessories, and your prints.